Drug-induced deaths situation (FAQ drug-induced deaths in Europe)

 Where have numbers of drug-induced deaths increased over the last 10 years?

 Data on fatal overdoses, especially the European cumulative total, must be interpreted with caution.
 Among the reasons for this are systematic under-reporting in some countries, differences in the ways toxicological examinations are conducted and registration processes that can result in reporting delays.
+In the event of a delay, the most recent data are carried over.
 Annual estimates therefore represent a provisional value.

 Country numbers and trends vary across Europe, but they should also be interpreted with caution.
 The section below presents selected countries.
 Countries from the southeast and from the north of Europe are presented separately (as indicated in the map below).